SolidWallOfCode/txn_box/doc/txn_box.en.rst

 explicit :code:`when` directive is needed and all top level directives are performed during remap.
 If :code:`when` is used the :code:`when` is exectued during remap, scheduling the contained directives for the future hook on that transaction.

+The ``post-load`` hook is invoked immediately after the configuration is loaded and parsed.
+Directives on this hook may return errors which prevents the configuration from successfully loading.
+It is used to create resources that persist for the entire time the configuration is in use.